 Leaflet distribution is a purely offline method of advertising.
 By their nature flyers have some specific advantages and disadvantages when compared to the world of online marketing.

-The way we target demographics with flyers is different, distribution schedules are different to online ads and the physical nature of the flyer brings some logistical challenges as well.
+The way we target demographics with flyers is different, distribution schedules are different to online ads and the physical nature of the flyer brings different logistical challenges as well.

-The fact that a flyer itself is a purely physical and offline medium doesn’t mean that you can’t tie it into your online presence.
+With that said, the fact that a flyer itself is a purely physical and an offline medium doesn’t mean that it has no interaction with your online presence.

-If you are running a flyer distribution round in a given area of London you can follow up this drop with a targeted facebook ad campaign.
-This way you end up reaching your potential customers repeatedly via different angles.
+If you are targeting a given area of London with flyer distribution, you can follow this up this with a targeted facebook ad campaign focused on the same households.
+This way you can end up reaching your potential customers repeatedly via different approaches.

-On the other end of this spectrum you can use your flyers to advertise your online presence.
+You can also use your flyers to advertise your online presence.

-For example if you are running a restaurant that is largely focusing on deliveries and you are using one of the many food delivery apps you can use flyer distribution to drive traffic to your food delivery app profile.
+For example, if you are running a restaurant and you are using one of the many food delivery apps, you can use flyer distribution to drive traffic to your food delivery app profile.

-Rather than fighting for higher search results on these apps and being fully under the control of a single entity you can side-step your competition and get your flyers into every household in your delivery radius.
+Rather than fighting for higher positions in search results within these apps you can side-step your competition and get your flyers into every household in your delivery radius.

 Online and Offline methods of advertising both have specific advantages.
-Any sophisticated marketing campaign that is looking for the best results possible will include elements of both.
+Many sophisticated marketing campaigns include elements of both.

 7. Pick a company with good tracking